nottrobin/robinwinslow.uk/_posts/2014-11-03-why-i-consider-advertising-harmful.md

 By choosing to add an advertisement to a magazine article, TV show or podcast, the content creator is choosing to sell a portion of their audience's attention.
 The audience has devoted their time to watch the actual content, but they are instead subjected to watching an advertisement for a random product.

 Now you could argue that everyone who watches any media with ads knows that this is the deal.
 They are choosing to watch the show, knowing it is ad-supported, so they should be allowed to make that choice.
+Where's the harm?

 My problem with it is the insidious effect that it has on that audience, and society at large.
 The advertising space is up for sale, often simply to the highest bidder.
 That means that whoever is willing to pay the most gets to subtly manipulate that audience.
 Are all those audience members aware that that's what they're signing up for?
 And even if they are, what about the wider effect on society?

+Advertising contributes hugely to obesity, the most serious health problem facing western nations, eating disorders and other psychological problems.

 Societal capture
 ---